 Are you a renter?
 Here’s some helpful information about renting in Texas.

-More than 6 million Texans–about one in five–rent their homes.
+Almost four-in-ten Texan households are renter-occupied.
 A number of state and federal laws are in place to ensure that rental housing residents and property owners are treated fairly.

 Here is some basic information about renting a home or apartment in Texas.
 Many problems can be avoided by carefully reading and following the provisions included in a written lease.